Loic-Ker/dtu-mlops/README.md

 > S1 :

-- MNIST : adding the dependencies to conda
+- MNIST : adding the dependencies to conda.

-- Exercises from lecture : completed the notebooks about pytorch
+- Exercises from lecture : completed the notebooks about pytorch.

 > S2

-- MNIST : adding the code to github, creating the cookiecutter framework on the new repository, install flake8, black and isort (and run them on the repository) adding DVC in a google drive
+- MNIST : adding the code to github, creating the cookiecutter framework on the new repository, install flake8, black and isort (and run them on the repository) adding DVC in a google drive.

-- Exercises from lecture : Typing on typing_exercises.py (need to add the file)

 > S3 :

-- MNIST : adding the Docker images and Hydra configuration to the model
+- MNIST : adding the Docker images and Hydra configuration to the model.

 - Exercises from lecture : /

 > S4 :

-- MNIST : create wandb account and add it to the main project, web link : https://wandb.ai/loic-ker/MNIST
+- MNIST : create wandb account and add it to the main project, web link : https://wandb.ai/loic-ker/MNIST.

-- Exercises from lecture : debugging and creating profile for vae_mnist_working.py
+- Exercises from lecture : debugging and creating profile for vae_mnist_working.py.

 > S5 :

-- MNIST : adding continuous integration (in the workflow of .github) for flake8, isort and pytest
+- MNIST : adding continuous integration (in the workflow of .github) for flake8, isort and pytest.

 - Exercises from lecture : /

 > S6 :

-- MNIST : cloud setup, switch the data from google drive to a google cloud bracket, build an image on google cloud (in the cloudbuild.yaml)
+- MNIST : cloud setup, switch the data from google drive to a google cloud bracket, build an image on google cloud (in the cloudbuild.yaml).

 - Exercises from lecture : /